TheNotary/bundlegem/README.md

 $  bundlegem project_name -t my_service
 ```

+## Customizing Your Own Templates

+Place your own templates in `~/.bunglegem/templates`.
+You can populate it with examples by running `--install-best-templates`

+You'll get a good idea as to the possibilities by instpecting the files in [templates](https://github.com/TheNotary/bundlegem/tree/master/lib/bundlegem/templates/newgem).
+Some quick tips follow:

+- Files ending with a `.tt` extension will by written to new projects
+- File **names** containing `#{name}` will have that symbol replaced by the project name defined on the CLI
+- Within files, use `<%=config[:namespaced_path]%>` to have that reinterpreted as just the file name with underscores
+- Have a look [under the hood](https://github.com/TheNotary/bundlegem/blob/master/lib/bundlegem/cli/gem.rb#L30-L43) to see other options and the context where the ERB.new takes place.

 ### Contributing

 Please feel free to speak up using the issue section if there's anything on your mind :)